RoboJackets/onken-web/README.md

 Management of global state is handled by [Redux](https://redux.js.org/) middleware.
 This keeps global object logic separate from the props and state managed by ReactJS.

 ### Styling
-Global style variables and component stylesheets are managed by a combination of the [LESS CSS preprocessor](http://lesscss.org/) + [CSS Modules](https://github.com/css-modules/css-modules) and [styled-jsx](https://github.com/zeit/styled-jsx).
+Global style variables and component stylesheets are managed by [Styled Components](https://www.styled-components.com/).
+This is a CSS-in-JS solution with globals managed in a `<ThemeProvider>` using the React Context API.
-LESS CSS is used by a majority of the application, while styled-jsx is included for inline style adjustments.
+LESS CSS is used for importing / customizing the Ant Design stylesheet.

 ### Ant Design
 The [Ant Design](https://ant.design/) library is used for shared resources like tables, buttons, icons, and other UI elements.